GuntarsK/Car-rent-frontend/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+The simplest way to start the app:

 ```
 npm start